-In this week’s Under the Microscope, we feature Dr Nicolas Dzamko.
+This week we feature Dr Nicolas Dzamko.
 Based at The University of Sydney he is currently working alongside Professor Glenda Halliday on several exciting Parkinson’s research projects.

 Briefly outline where you commenced your research journey and where you are currently based

 I graduated with a biomedical science degree from Flinders University of South Australia and a PhD from the University of Melbourne.
 I trained at the Garvan Institute of Medical Research and at the MRC Protein Phosphorylation unit in Dundee, Scotland.
 Prior to joining the University of Sydney I was a NHMRC CJ Martin Fellowship holder in the Faculty of Medicine at the University of NSW and a conjoint research fellow at Neuroscience Research Australia.
+I am now at the Brain and Mind Institute at The University of Sydney.

 When did you know you wanted to be involved in medical research?